Mission of Maxie’s HOUSE

 - Provide professional education.

-- Create a consortium of well-respected, trained attorneys and other legal professionals who represent families and the Family Court system
+- Create a consortium of well-respected, specially trained experienced attorneys and other legal professionals who represent families and the family court system

 - Create educational programs that provide CLE units